ROBIT-GIT/turtlebot3_autoRace_2017/README.md

       $ rosrun turtlevision turtlevision

-  You can threshold a range of color in turtlevision node UI.
+  You can threshold the range of several color in turtlevision node UI and press the "save parameter" to save the range of color.
+If you press the "run" button, robot will start.

   ## Run turtlebot3 tunnel node
    Bring up basic packages to start TurtleBot3 applications.